wkumari/draft-vandergaast-edns-client-subnet/README.md

    Cambridge MA 02142-1413
    USA

+Contavalli, et al.        Expires April 5, 2016                [Page 22]

+Internet-Draft        Client Subnet in DNS Queries          October 2015

 15. Acknowledgements

    The authors wish to thank Darryl Rodden for his work as a co-author on previous versions, and the following people for reviewing early drafts of this document and for providing useful feedback: Paul S.

-Contavalli, et al.       Expires March 28, 2016                [Page 22]

-Internet-Draft        Client Subnet in DNS Queries        September 2015

-   R.  Chisholm, B.  Narendran, Leonidas Kontothanassis, David Presotto, Philip Rowlands, Chris Morrow, Kara Moscoe, Alex Nizhner, Warren Kumari, and Richard Rabbat from Google; Terry Farmer, Mark Teodoro, Edward Lewis, and Eric Burger from Neustar; David Ulevitch and Matthew Dempsky from OpenDNS; Patrick W.  Gilmore and Steve Hill from Akamai; Colm MacCarthaigh and Richard Sheehan from Amazon; Tatuya Jinmei from Internet Software Consortium; Andrew Sullivan from Dyn;
-   John Dickinson from Sinodun; Mark Delany from Apple; Yuri Schaeffer from NLnet Labs; Duane Wessels from from Verisign; Antonio Querubin;
+   R.  Chisholm, B.  Narendran, Leonidas Kontothanassis, David Presotto, Philip Rowlands, Chris Morrow, Kara Moscoe, Alex Nizhner, Warren Kumari, and Richard Rabbat from Google; Terry Farmer, Mark Teodoro, Edward Lewis, and Eric Burger from Neustar; David Ulevitch and Matthew Dempsky from OpenDNS; Patrick W.  Gilmore and Steve Hill from Akamai; Colm MacCarthaigh and Richard Sheehan from Amazon; Tatuya Jinmei from Infoblox; Andrew Sullivan from Dyn; John Dickinson from Sinodun; Mark Delany from Apple; Yuri Schaeffer from NLnet Labs;
-   and all of the other people that replied to our emails on various mailing lists.
+   Duane Wessels from from Verisign; Antonio Querubin; and all of the other people that replied to our emails on various mailing lists.

 16. References